 Addiction is a mental, physical and spiritual disease that affects each person uniquely.
 With that being said, treatment needs to be individualized in order to give a person in recovery the best chance of success.
 Additionally, healing from addiction takes a commitment to making lifestyle changes, reconsidering your peers, adjusting your sleep patterns, diet and exercise.
 To us, addiction recovery means living an all-around balanced life.

-Benzodiazepine Abuse Is Trending In The United States
+Benzodiazepine Drug Use Is Trending In The United States

 In 2010, 2.4 million people used prescription drugs non medically for the first time within the past year.
 When broken down, that number adds up to about 6,600 people abusing prescription drugs for the first time every day in the United States.